Sinbads longest journey

 She wears her hair, silk black and sunlit,

-in smooth waves combed tightly back –
+In smooth waves combed tightly back –

-She lives in a snow white mansion,
+She herself lives in a snow white mansion,

-with shiny, black glazed tiles on top.
+with shiny, black glazed tiles on the roof.

 The red wall-geranium, striving